Skip to content

 It is interesting for both founders and investors to investigate the types of AI startups available nowadays.
 For founders to find the white spaces, for investors to see through the AI hype.
 To do so, it is important to use various chatbots and analyze the responses.

 In this post, the different types of AI startups are described along with their characteristics.
+This makes use of a matrix with Science and (market) Impact as the axes.
 Subsequently, the subtle differences between chatbots are examined.
 In doing so, ChatGPT and Copilot are taken a closer look.

 AI Startup Types